seppeljordan/ardu-serial/README.md

 # Tasks to be done

-## TODO Implement procedure that returns a list of connected arduinos
+## DONE Implement procedure that returns a list of connected arduinos

 We want to have a procedure that returns a list of paths to the available arduinos connected to the computer.